champierre/geneva-drive-en/slides.md

 The radius at the top part of the drive wheel is determined by drawing a perpendicular from the pin to the line connecting the centers of the drive and driven wheels, adding the radius of the pin.

-In the case of a right triangle with angles of 90, 45, and 45 degrees, this length is half of the longest side plus the radius of the pin, resulting in 15mm + 'pin radius'.
+In the case of a right triangle with angles of 90, 45, and 45 degrees, this length is half of the longest side plus the radius of the pin, resulting in 15mm + <span class="variable">pin radius</span>.

 <div class="flex justify-center">
 　　<img src="/drive_wheel_top_radius.png" style="width: 30%">